Under your Skin

 How can we humans be so alike – and yet so unique?
 How does our fascinating body work, and how does it change depending on our lifestyle, and as we get older?

 The exhibition is packed with entertaining and instructive experiments through which you can experience and explore your own body.

-Just as the bodily systems work closely together to ensure the proper functioning of the whole body, the activities that make up the exhibition are all naturally and closely interconnected.
+Just as the bodily systems work closely together to ensure the proper functioning of the whole body, the activities, which make up the exhibition, are all naturally and closely interconnected.

 The activities are, however, divided into four areas:

 At a special demonstration bar, Experimentarium’s exhibition pilots do daily demonstrations and conduct experiments involving, for example, the dissection of organs.

 Below you will find some of the many activities in Under your Skin:

 Your body makes a lot of noise, but do you actually know where in your body all the various sounds come from?